If you’re here, it means you've heard something about The Curious Whore.

 Different every day.
 Always real in some way.

-Will take you about 3 minutes to read.
+It takes about 3 minutes to read.

-(and it might just change how you feel about your day, and your life, and everything)
+And it might just change how you feel about your day, and your life, and everything.

-I'd love it if you joined in.
+I've got this weird feeling it's important, and I'd love it if you joined in.

 So here’s what I'm doing...